ubernostrum/akismet/docs/overview.rst

   typical site comments, set this to `"comment"`.
 For a contact form, use `"contact-form"`.
 For a user-account signup, use `"signup"`.

+If you call a method of :class:`Akismet` and pass one or more arguments not recognized by the Akismet web service, an :exc:`UnknownArgumentError` will be raised.

 Using `akismet`
 -----------------